(Keywords: rotator cuff syndrome, chiropractic help, shoulder pain, frozen shoulder)

 From the medical literature

-McShane et al., in a study of twenty-nine patients who had an acromioplasty for the treatment of impingement syndrome, reported a high percentage of complications (including acromial fracture and prolonged convalescence) after procedures involving detachment of the deltoid.
-Most of the problems were related to technical errors.
+McShane et al., in a study of twenty nine patients who had an operation to remove the acromion for the treatment of an impingement syndrome, reported an unexpectedly high percentage of complications, mostly after surgery involving detachment of the deltoid muscle.
+Most of these complications were described as 'technical errors'.

 In December, whilst my colleague was on leave for a month, and I was working seriously overtime, I developed a rotator cuff strain.
 Such that for about two weeks I had to work out other ways of giving an adjustment to the spines of patients.